New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Consider your coverage needs

-Assess your current financial and future financial situation to determine your coverage needs.
+Assess your current financial and future financial situation to help determine your coverage needs.
 Account for your income and living expenses.
 Also, consider your long-term goals, such as sending children to college.
 A rule of thumb you may be aware of is to get a death benefit equivalent to 10 years of your salary.7 For instance, if you earn $50,000 per year, you would get $500,000 in coverage.

 Consider your dependents

 If you have more dependents, you may need a higher death benefit.
-For example, if you have a partner and several children, you may need to get a substantial death benefit to cover their living expenses and fund future goals.
+For example, if you have a partner and several children, you may need to get a substantial death benefit to help cover their living expenses and fund future goals.
 On the other hand, if you have no partner or children, you may not need a large death benefit.

 Consider your debts

-Passing away with debts can reduce the amount of your estate your heirs receive and put a financial strain on them, especially if others rely on your income.
+Passing away with debts can reduce the amount of your estate your heirs may receive and put a financial strain on them, especially if others rely on your income.
 Factor debts, such as a mortgage and auto loans, into your coverage calculation.

 Who should get life insurance?